red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/index.md

 :alt: Event-driven interaction model showing the flow of events between user, guardrails, and LLM
 ```

-This event-driven interaction model is part of what makes Colang a powerful modeling language, enabling the description of any type of interaction (text-based, voice-based, multi-modal, agent, multi-agent, and so on) and adding guardrails to it.
+This event-driven interaction model is part of what makes Colang a powerful modeling language, enabling the description of any type of interaction (text-based, voice-based, multi-modal, agent, multi-agent, etc) and adding guardrails to it.

 ## Getting Started

-If you've used Colang 1.0 before, check out the [What's Changed](colang-2/whats-changed) page.
+If you've used Colang 1.0 before, check out the [What's Changed with Colang 2.0](colang-2/whats-changed) page.
-If not, you can get started with the [Hello World](colang-2/getting-started/hello-world) example.
+If not, you can get started with the Colang 2.0 [Hello World](colang-2/getting-started/hello-world) example.

 ```{toctree}
 :hidden: